joshua1904/Snake/README.md

 # Snake

-## to run:
+## to install and run:
+run `pip install -r requirements.txt` (= install pygame)

-create a file 'Snake/settings.py' inside the top-level folder 'Snake' with following content:
+then create a file 'Snake/settings.py' inside the top-level folder 'Snake' with following content:

 ```
 from pathlib import Path